AABBCCDKG/AABBCCDKG.github.io/_posts/2025-06-10-Binary-Search.md

 tabs: true
 ---

-To calculate the middle index: use `(left + right)//2`, where `//` denotes floor division.
+To calculate the middle index: use `(left + right) // 2`, where `//` denotes floor division.
 When the number of elements is even, the fomular returns the left-middle index.

 Optimization: `left + (right - left) // 2` - Avoid integer overflow caused by a too large `right + left` through interval offset